cannonkeys/ck-docs/docs/satisfaction75/build_guide.md

 1. Screw the plate to the top case piece using the screws prepared with O-rings:
     ![](../images/satisfaction75/burger_mounted.jpg)

 1. Align the bottom case over the top case, and put them together.
-Screw them together using the nice M2x10 black hex socket cap screw hardware included:
+Screw them together.:
     ![](../images/satisfaction75/case_disassembly.jpg)

 1. Install the Bumpons